 - Five years of work experience in the contract management or related field.

-- A minimum of 120 hours of continuing professional education (see our Continuing Professional Education (CPE) Guide for details).
+- A minimum of 120 hours of CPE/CLP (see our Continuing Professional Education (CPE) Guide for details).

 Application Process & Fees:

 If you’re interested in the CPCM certification program, complete and submit your application along with:

 - Your work experience (CV, resume, or employer records).